cchitsiang/awesome-stars/README.md

 - [gptscript-ai/gptscript](https://github.com/gptscript-ai/gptscript) - Build AI assistants that interact with your systems
 - [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [usememos/memos](https://github.com/usememos/memos) - Open-source, self-hosted note-taking tool built for quick capture.
 Markdown-native, lightweight, and fully yours.
-- [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
-Blob store has O(1) disk seek, cloud tiering.
-Filer supports Cloud Drive, xDC replicatio
+- [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a distributed storage system for object storage (S3), file systems, and Iceberg tables, designed to handle billions of files with O(1) disk access and effortless horizontal scaling.
 - [alauda/alb](https://github.com/alauda/alb) - ALB (Another Load Balancer) is a Kubernetes Gateway powered by OpenResty with years of production experience from Alauda.
 - [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects
 - [riverqueue/river](https://github.com/riverqueue/river) - Fast and reliable background jobs in Go